-Global Stra tegy Cautious Portfolio Investment Objective The Fund aims to provide growth in line with its risk profile in the of five years or more.
-The Fund's risk profile is rated as 1, where 5 is a higher level of risk.
-[Note: see HSBC Risk Level Explanation section below] Investment Policy To achieve its objective the Fund will invest a minimum of 50% schemes, including exchange traded funds, and directly into collective investment schemes that the Fund may invest in incl the performance of market indices.
-Such assets shall, in turn, in (equities), bonds and property securities that make up the relevance. certain asset classes.
-The ude those which aim to track vest in shares of companies The Fund may also invest up to 50% directly in bonds where exposure to this asset class can be adequately achieved with a relatively low number of holdings and may invest directly in shares of companies and property securities in limited circumstances.
-The Fund will be invested across global markets, with a bias towards bonds .
-The collective investment schemes that the Fund invests in will, where possible, be those managed or operated by the HSBC Group .
+Global Strategy Cautious Portfolio

+The Fund aims to provide growth in line with its risk profile in the long term, which is a period of five years or more.
+The Fund's risk profile is rated as 1, where 1 is a lower level of risk and 5 is a higher level of risk.

+To achieve its objective the Fund will invest a minimum of 50% in collective investment schemes, including exchange traded funds, and directly into certain asset classes.
+The collective investment schemes that the Fund may invest in include those which aim to track the performance of market indices.
+Such assets shall, in turn, invest in shares of companies (equities), bonds and property securities that make up the relevant index.

+The Fund may also invest up to 50% directly in bonds where exposure to this asset class can be adequately achieved with a relatively low number of holdings and may invest directly in shares of companies and property securities in limited circumstances.
+The Fund will be invested across global markets, with a bias towards bonds.

+The collective investment schemes that the Fund invests in will, where possible, be those managed or operated by the HSBC Group.
 Where this is not possible the Fund may invest in collective investment schemes operated by third party fund providers.

-The Fund may also invest in money market instruments , deposits and cash to manage day- to-day cash flow requirements.
-The Fund may invest in derivatives for efficient portfolio mana hedging .
-This means investment techniques that aim to red generate growth and income .
-The Fund may also use derivat purposes to help the Fund meet its objective.
-The Fund does no extensively and their use will be consistent with the risk profile of luce risks, reduce costs of ives for broader investment of intend to use derivatives Investment Strategy This is one of a range of actively managed Global Strategy Portrisk levels.
-The asset allocation of each fund in the range reflect managed with the aim of maximising returns in line with its agree where 1 is a lower level of risk and 5 is a higher level of risk there likely to be limited by the risk profile of the Fund. ts the risk level.
-The Fund is ed long term risk profile of 1 The starting point for the Global Strategy Portfolios is the asset allocation for each risk level.
+The Fund may also invest in money market instruments, deposits and cash to manage day-to-day cash flow requirements.

+The Fund may invest in derivatives for efficient portfolio management purposes, including hedging.
+This means investment techniques that aim to reduce risks, reduce costs or generate growth and income.
+The Fund may also use derivatives for broader investment purposes to help the Fund meet its objective.
+The Fund does not intend to use derivatives extensively and their use will be consistent with the risk profile of the Fund.

+This is one of a range of actively managed Global Strategy Portfolios offered at five different risk levels.
+The asset allocation of each fund in the range reflects the risk level.
+The Fund is managed with the aim of maximising returns in line with its agreed long term risk profile of 1, where 1 is a lower level of risk and 5 is a higher level of risk therefore any potential gains are likely to be limited by the risk profile of the Fund.

+The starting point for the Global Strategy Portfolios is the asset allocation for each risk level.

 The asset allocation positions are regularly monitored in order to make timely adjustments to the portfolios' allocations to reflect the Fund manager's views on the current market environment.

-The final stage in the investment process is deciding how best to asset class.
-This may be achieved by investing in collective investing directly in asset classes and investing in derivatives .
+The final stage in the investment process is deciding how best to take exposure to each asset class.
+This may be achieved by investing in collective investment schemes, investing directly in asset classes and investing in derivatives.

 The Fund aims to meet its objective with a focus on lower ongoing charges.
 This focus is taken into consideration when deciding which asset classes the Fund will invest in and how the Fund achieves exposure to those asset classes.

-Under typical market conditions, the portfolio will have the following should be noted that these percentages will fluctuate based us adjustments to the asset allocation to enable the Fund to meet pon market movement and Asset class Exposure as a percentage of the Fund Equity 10% - 40% Global Equity Bonds Global Developed Market Government Bonds Global Investment Grade Corporate Bonds 60% - 90% Property securities 0% - 15%
+Asset class Exposure as a percentage of the Fund Equity Global Equity 10% - 40% Bonds Global Developed Market Government Bonds Global Investment Grade Corporate Bonds 60% - 90% Property securities 0% - 15%